UK Independent. Sourced. Primary. · Est. 2024

 • Average unfair dismissal award: £11,316 (Ministry of Justice, 2024)

-• UK GDPR Article 30 applies to all employers processing employee personal data
+• UK GDPR Article 30 record-keeping duties apply to all employers processing employee personal data

-• Auto-enrolment duties apply from your first eligible hire
+• Auto-enrolment pension duties apply from the first eligible hire; the earnings trigger remains £10,000 for 2026

-We evaluated 21 HR platforms against 14 criteria relevant to growing UK SMEs: scalability from 50 to 250 employees, UK payroll integration depth, GDPR and ICO compliance certification, performance management functionality, multi-site capability, G2 and Capterra ratings above 4.0, transparent UK pricing, onboarding support quality, API availability, and the quality of workforce analytics and reporting.
-Platforms requiring enterprise-level contracts without published pricing benchmarks were assessed separately from those with accessible SME tiers.
+21 HR platforms were evaluated against 14 criteria relevant to UK SMEs: scalability across the 1 to 250 employee range, UK payroll integration depth, GDPR and ICO compliance certification, performance management functionality, multi-site capability, G2 and Capterra ratings above 4.0, transparent UK pricing, onboarding support quality, API availability, and the quality of workforce analytics and reporting.
+All headline prices were verified against provider websites in June 2026.
+Platforms requiring enterprise contracts without published pricing were assessed separately from those with accessible SME tiers.

 Author: Chandraketu Tripathi, reviewed by the kaeltripton.com editorial team.

-Employment Hero has grown rapidly in the UK by offering a genuinely integrated HR and payroll platform.
-Its native payroll module handles HMRC Real Time Information submissions, auto-enrolment pension calculations, and P60 and P45 generation — eliminating the need for a separate payroll tool or manual data export.
-For SMEs where the HR manager also covers payroll, this consolidation has meaningful operational value.
+Employment Hero offers a genuinely integrated HR and payroll platform.
+Its native payroll module handles HMRC Real Time Information submissions, auto-enrolment pension calculations, and P60 and P45 generation, eliminating the need for a separate payroll tool or manual data export.
+For SMEs where the HR manager also covers payroll, this consolidation has real operational value.

 Pros: Native UK payroll with RTI; auto-enrolment support built in; strong onboarding workflows; employee benefits marketplace; good mobile app for self-service.

-Cons: Pricing escalates with add-ons; some users report slower customer support response times during peak periods; the benefits marketplace adds most value at larger headcounts.
+Cons: Pricing escalates with add-ons; some users report slower support response at peak periods; the benefits marketplace adds most value at larger headcounts.

-HiBob (marketed as Bob) takes a different approach — it prioritises the employee experience alongside operational HR.
-Its analytics dashboards are among the strongest at this price point, covering turnover risk, engagement trends, and DEI metrics.
-For HR managers who need to present workforce data to board level, Bob's reporting capabilities are a genuine differentiator.
+HiBob (marketed as Bob) prioritises employee experience alongside operational HR.
+Its analytics dashboards are among the strongest at this price point, covering turnover risk, engagement trends and DEI metrics.
+For HR managers presenting workforce data to board level, Bob's reporting is a genuine differentiator.

 Pros: Outstanding analytics and dashboards; strong performance and OKR management; excellent employee experience design; active development with frequent releases.